 Dr. Alice Twemlow is internationally recognized for her work as a scholar, educator and critic and her active engagement in many aspects of contemporary design culture.
 Her historical research has focused on design criticism, waste, and consumption of graphic design.
 She also investigates the relationship between design and time, experimental publishing, critical and speculative design and the nature of design and artistic research and methodologies.

 She is currently Research Professor (Lector) at the Royal Academy of Art (KABK) in The Hague, where she heads the ‘Design and the Deep Future’ research project.
-Previously, she was head of the master Design Curating & Writing at the Design Academy Eindhoven.
+Previously, she was head of the Master Design Curating & Writing at the Design Academy Eindhoven.
 And prior to that, she founded an MA in Design Research, Writing & Criticism at the School of Visual Arts in New York.

 The Wim Crouwel Chair is part of the Book Studies group at the Faculty of Humanities (UvA).
 There Twemlow contributes to the educational offering with lectures and seminars on the history, theory and sociology of graphic design and visual culture, available to all master students.
-She also supervises students in Book Studies who would like to specialize in graphic design and follow this track through to graduation.
+She also supervises students in Book Studies who opt to specialize in graphic design and follow this track through to graduation.
 In addition, Twemlow supervises PhD candidates, conducts and disseminates her own research related to the graphic design collections, and represents the professorship in international research networks.

 The endowed chair is of great importance to the Wim Crouwel Institute, because, to date, in the Netherlands, the history, theory and sociology of graphic design and visual culture have been insufficiently represented as subjects of scientific inquiry at the university level.
 Following in the footsteps of its namesake the pioneering Dutch designer Wim Crouwel, the Wim Crouwel Institute wants to encourage rigorous academic research into graphic design and thereby to enhance the visibility and relevance of this discipline in the Netherlands and internationally.